sa44as/shopify-customer-picker/README.md

 ## Loyalty program

 For integration with the shop, you need to check only external thre API endpoints, the loyalty-program.bnsystems.org/api/external/v1/configuration/is_reward_product/:shopify_product_id, and loyalty-program.bnsystems.org/api/external/v1/customer/points_balance/:shopify_customer_id before adding the product to the cart, and the loyalty-program.bnsystems.org/api/external/v1/order/:shopify_customer_id for detailed order data with rewarded points, please review the below Endpoints documentation for more information.
+The reward products list you can get from the shop metafield: Namespace: “loyalty-program“, Key: “reward_products“.

 Get started
 Read Readme.md to understand used technologies, how to work with Shopify CLI commands, and how to run the application in dev mode, then clone the repository, install packages, and run development.